Discover which states offer free CNA reciprocity in 2026

 Kentucky

-To work in Kentucky, create an account for the Kentucky Board of Nursing Nurse Portal and submit the State Registered Nurse Aide (SRNA) reciprocity application and supporting documentation; additional documentation may be requested.
-Furthermore, you must have active status in the state where you practiced.
+To work in Kentucky, create an account on the Kentucky Board of Nursing Nurse Portal and submit the State Registered Nurse Aide (SRNA) reciprocity application and supporting documentation; additional documentation may be requested.
+Furthermore, you must have an active status in the state where you practiced previously.

 Maine